Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

 \Cref{thm: facets are max bipartite} shows that the map $F \mapsto G_F$ is a surjective map from $\facets(\adjp_G)$ to the set of maximal bipartite subgraphs of $G$.
-This map is not injective.
-Indeed, as clarified in \Cref{cor: canonical facet}, there are at least a pair of canonical choice of facets $F$ and $-F$ associated with any given maximal bipartite subgraph of $G$, and they correspond to cut-sets having uniform directions.
-In general, any permutations of the signs of points in $F$ will produce another subset in $\adjp_G$ that corresponds to the same (undirected) subgraph of $G$.
-However, not all $2^{|F|}$ possibilities will result in facets of $\adjp_G$.
-In the following, we describe constraints on the possible choices of facets corresponding to a given facet subgraph in terms of oriented cycles.
-Here, an oriented cycle is a directed cycle with an assigned orientation that is ``coherent'' in the sense that no vertex is the tail of two edges or the head of two edges.
+However, this map is not injective.
+Indeed, as clarified in \Cref{cor: canonical facet}, there is at least a pair of canonical choices of facets $F$ and $-F$ associated with a given maximal bipartite subgraph $B$ of $G$ which correspond to cut-sets having either of the two uniform directions.
+In general, if we let $V_+ \cup V_- = \nodes(B) = \nodes(G)$ be the partition in $B$, then each facet $F \in \facets(\adjp_G)$ such that $G_F = B$ can be described as an assignment of edge orientations for the cut-set induced by the cut $(V_+,V_-)$ in $B$.
+However, not every such assignment will produce a facet of $\adjp_G$.
+The constraints on such assignments has been studied in \cite[Section 6]{GordonPetrov2017} from the viewpoint of metric spaces.
+In the following, we describe constraints on the possible choices that will result in facets in terms of \emph{oriented cycles}: directed cycles in which each node is the head of exactly one arc and the tail of exactly one arc.

 \begin{theorem} If $F$ is a facet of $\adjp_G$, then for any cycle $\digraph{O}$ in $G$ with an assigned orientation,

 \end{theorem}